xdmushui/partner-center-sdk/develop/get-a-customer-s-usage-records.md

 - Partner Center for Microsoft Cloud Germany
 - Partner Center for Microsoft Cloud for US Government

-This topic describes how to get the collection of **CustomerMonthlyUsageRecord** resource.
-This resource represents usage records for all customers, including those with 145P or Azure Plan.
+Partners can use the **CustomerMonthlyUsageRecord** resource collection to get usage records for all their customers.
+This resource represents usage records for all customers, including those with an **Azure 145P offer** or an **Azure plan**.

 ## Prerequisites

 - Credentials as described in [Partner Center authentication](partner-center-authentication.md).
 This scenario supports authentication with App+User credentials only.
-- A customer ID (**customer-tenant-id**).
-If you do not have a customer's ID, you can look up the ID in Partner Center by choosing the customer from the customers list, selecting Account, then saving their Microsoft ID.
+- A customer identifier (**customer-tenant-id**).
+If you do not have a customer's identifier, you can look up the identifier in Partner Center by choosing the customer from the customers list, selecting **Account**, then saving their **Microsoft ID**.

 ## C\#

-To get a customer's usage records for all customer purchased a specific Azure service or resource during the current billing period:
+To get all the usage records for all customers who purchased a specific Azure service or resource during the current billing period:

 1. Use your **IAggregatePartner.Customers** collection to call the **ById()** method.
-2. Then call **UsageRecords** property.
-Finish by calling the Get() or GetAsync() methods.
+2. Call **UsageRecords** property, then call the **Get()** or **GetAsync()** method.

     ``` csharp
     // IAggregatePartner partnerOperations;